The best things to do in Northern Ireland with kids for 2024

 Considering a family holiday in Northern Ireland?
 Following our brilliant summer trip, I’ve put together a list of some of the best things to do in Northern Ireland with kids.
-From amazing beaches to the best family-friendly pubs in Northern Ireland, I hope this compilation of fun things to do in Northern Ireland helps you decide that this is the year for you to explore this incredible country.
+From amazing beaches to the best family-friendly pubs in Northern Ireland, along with highlights of Belfast and Derry-Londonderry, I hope this compilation of fun things to do in Northern Ireland helps you decide that this is the year for you to explore this incredible country.

 Northern Ireland for kids